hofaschen/elastre/README.md

 # Elastre Typeface
+Elastre is a modern-looking typeface with `wdth` and `INKT` axis.

 ## Building Elastre

-    1. At the root of your local clone (cd path/to/local/clone), create a virtual environment: python3 -m venv myenv
+1. At the root of your local clone `cd path/to/local/clone`, create a virtual environment: `python3 -m venv myenv`.
-    2. Activate the virtual environment: source myenv/bin/activate
+2. Activate the virtual environment: `source myenv/bin/activate`.
-    3. Install gftools (or the requirements) in the virtual environment: pip install gftools or pip install -r requirements.txt
+3. Install gftools (or the requirements) in the virtual environment: `pip install gftools` or `pip install -r requirements.txt`.
-    4. Navigate to the "sources" directory and from the terminal, run: gftools builder config.yaml
+4. Navigate to the `sources` directory and from the terminal, run: `gftools builder config.yaml`.
 5. Done!
-You will find the fonts in the "fonts" directory.
+You will find the fonts in the `fonts` directory.

 ## Detailed information
 ### Elastre family contains